75th Anniversary of D-Day: Normandy to the Rhine

 Prices are per person based on double occupancy.

-As the Normandy hotel only has 2-person, 1-bed accomodations, we can only accept guests able to share a bed for the five nights in Normandy.
-If you do not fit this parameter, please contact us: 504-821-9283 or email@example.com.
+As the Normandy hotel only has 2-person, 1-bed accommodations, we can only accept guests able to share a bed for the five nights in Normandy.
+If you do not fit this parameter, please contact us: 504-821-9283 or firstname.lastname@example.org.